Passenger pigeon: Reproduction

 After observing captive birds, Wallace Craig found that this species did less charging and strutting than other pigeons (as it was awkward on the ground), and thought it probable that no food was transferred during their brief billing (unlike in other pigeons), and he therefore considered Audubon's description partially based on analogy with other pigeons as well as imagination.

 Nests were built immediately after pair formation and took two to four days to construct; this process was highly synchronized within a colony.
-The female chose the nesting site by sitting on it and flicking its wings.
+The female chose the nesting site by sitting on it and flicking her wings.
 The male then carefully selected nesting materials, typically twigs, and handed them to the female over her back.
 The male then went in search of more nesting material while the female constructed the nest beneath herself.
 Nests were built between 2.0 and 20.1 m above the ground, though typically above 4.0 m, and were made of 70 to 110 twigs woven together to create a loose, shallow bowl through which the egg could easily be seen.
 This bowl was then typically lined with finer twigs.
 The nests were about 150 mm wide, 61 mm high, and 19 mm deep.
 Though the nest has been described as crude and flimsy compared to those of many other birds, remains of nests could be found at sites where nesting had taken place several years prior.
 Nearly every tree capable of supporting nests had them, often more than 50 per tree; one hemlock was recorded as holding 317 nests.
 The nests were placed on strong branches close to the tree trunks.
 Some accounts state that ground under the nesting area looked as if it had been swept clean, due to all the twigs being collected at the same time, yet this area would also have been covered in dung.
 As both sexes took care of the nest, the pairs were monogamous for the duration of the nesting.